Pricing: Differential pricing

-Discrete Pricing occurs when prices are set at a level that the price comes within the competence of the decision making unit (DMU).
-This method of pricing is often used in B2B contexts where the purchasing officer may be authorized to make purchases up to a predetermined level, beyond which decisions must go to a committee for authorization.
-With the advent of data analytics differential price is becoming popular with most companies using customer specific data to give prices to specific customer.

 Discount pricing

 Discount pricing is where the marketer or retailer offers a reduced price.
 Discounts in a variety of forms - e.g. quantity rebates, loyalty rebates, seasonal discounts, periodic or random discounts etc. Enormous retailers can request value limits from providers and make a rebate evaluating system powerful as they purchase in mass.
 It is normally difficult to rival these retailers dependent on a rebate estimating technique.
 This type of pricing strategy is a predominant showcasing procedure to draw in shoppers by providing an additional worth or motivator, which urges customers to buy the advanced items right away.